A changing and increasingly variable climate means we need to consider:

 We directly emit about 180,000 carbon equivalent tonnes of greenhouse gases each year – nearly all of which comes from our sewage treatment processes.
 We also indirectly emit gases from the electricity we use.

-We’re determined to protect the environment by cutting our carbon footprint, and have a target of zero net greenhouse gas emissions by 2018.
+We’re determined to protect the environment by cutting our carbon footprint.

 Reducing our greenhouse emissions